Atmiya University

 Program Outcomes

-After completion of the programme the Post graduate will:
+After completion of the programme the Graduate will be able to:

 Program Specific Outcomes

-After completion of the programme the Post graduate will:
+After completion of the programme the Graduate will:

 Faculty profile